apnadkarni/blt/man/picture.rst

 picture is eight bits and there is an 8-bit alpha channel.
 Image data for a picture image can be obtained from a file or a string, or it can be supplied from C code through a procedural interface.
-Many image formats are supported (JPG, GIF, TGA, BMP, TIF, ICO, PDF, PS, etc) as well as a number of operations that can be performed on the image such as resizing (through resampling).
+Many image formats are supported (JPEG, GIF, TGA, BMP, TIFF, ICO, PDF, PS, etc.) as well as a number of operations that can be performed on the image such as resizing (through resampling).